Lilliana Owens

-Lilliana M. Owens, S.L.
-(May 13, 1898 - September 27, 1992) was an American historian, writer, educator and Catholic nun.
+Lilliana M. Owens (May 13, 1898 - September 27, 1992) was an American historian, writer, educator and Catholic nun.
 She was known for her historical writing and her Catholic comic books.

 Biography

 Owens was born in St. Paul, Minnesota on May 13, 1898.
 She attended St. Francis High School in St. Paul, Kansas.
 She went on to become a Sister of Loretto on December 8, 1917.
 Owens earned a bachelor's degree from Loretto Heights College and a master's degree from St. Louis University.
 Later, she received a doctorate in history from the St. Louis University.
 She worked at the Immaculate Conception High School in East Las Vegas, New Mexico in the 1940s.
 In the 1950s, she was working as a librarian for Loretto Academy in the Bennett Library.
 She also worked as an associate editor for Revista Católica.

 Owens died at the Loretto Mother House Infirmary in Nerinx, Kentucky on September 27, 1992.